theheking/intro-to-python/practical_overview/1_Python_The_Basics_Filled.md

 # Variables and data types

 ## Integers, floats and strings
-Of the 'Numeric' types.
-There are two key types integer and floats.
+With 'Numeric' types, there are two key types integer and floats.

-Other (slightly less important types include `hex` for hexadecamil and `complex` for complex numbers!
+Other slightly less important types include `hex` for hexadecimal and `complex` for complex numbers!